openlegend/core-rules/core/SRD.md

 **Description:** You create life or unlife of subhuman intelligence that persists indefinitely and autonomously. \newline

 **Effect:** Your are able to imbue life or unlife into inanimate material components such as dirt, bones, water, vines, or sand (the materials used are subject to GM discretion).
-You perform a ritual that last 8 hours.
+You perform a ritual that lasts 8 hours.
 At the end of the ritual, make your action roll.
 If successful, the inanimate form is imbued with sentience.
 If you used the Creation attribute to invoke this boon, then it is a normal living creature.
 If you used Entropy, then the creature is undead.
 You can use this boon to animate existing creatures or undead, such as by creating a live wolf from bones and fur or a zombie from an unearthed tomb.
-However, you cannot use this boon to animate extraordinary creatures, such as dragons or basilisks.
-Your ability to animate the creature grants no special control or influence over it.
+However, you cannot use this boon to animate supernatural creatures, such as dragons or basilisks.
+Your ability to animate the creature grants no permanent control or influence over it.
 Since it was birthed through magic, it has no concept of family, creator, or parent.
 In the case of aggressive creatures, the GM would handle interaction normally, but there is a strong possibility that the creature would immediately attack its creator.

 The GM, not the player, is responsible for deciding the attributes and abilities of this animated creature and it should follow the guidelines